 A cop’s badge is perhaps the most visible and recognizable symbol of policing around the world.
 It is viewed by many as a sign of authority, sacrifice, and service.

 Although it’s most closely associated with public service professionals such as firefighters, correctional officers, and especially police officers, the use of badges long predates the modern concept of law enforcement and policing as we know it.

 Badges can be made from metal, plastic, leather, textile, rubber, etc. Textile badges or patches can be woven or embroidered and are attached by glue, ironing-on, sewing, or applique.

 In the military, badges are used to denote the unit or arm to which the wearer belongs, and also qualifications received through military training, rank, etc. Similarly, youth organizations such as scouting and guiding use them to show group membership, awards, and rank.

 Merced County Sheriff Badges

 The Merced County Sheriff’s Office Badge has always been a symbol of pride and service provided by the Sheriff’s Office to the people of Merced County.
-Wearing the badge presented by the Sheriff is a moment no deputy ever forgets and takes great pride in having the star pinned on the uniform for the first time.
-The badge has gone through many changes throughout the course of history and has not always been a star.
-As you can see from the attached photos, The Sheriff’s Office Badge started out as a shield and later morphed into the six point star.
+Wearing the badge, presented by the Sheriff, is a moment no deputy ever forgets, and takes great pride in having the star pinned on the uniform for the first time.
+The badge has gone through many changes throughout history and has not always been a star.
+As you can see from the attached photos, The Sheriff’s Office Badge started as a shield and later morphed into the six-point star.